“I’ve read thousands of books,” I said,

 Surely as gravity is no longer considered a theory but a fact, so too now, goes evolution.
 If you’ve taken the time to watch David Attenborough's BBC docs: First Life, Our PlanetLife of Mammals, Planet EarthBlue PlanetLife in the UndergrowthLife of BirdsLife in Cold BloodWalking With Prehistoric BeastsWalking With DinosaursLife, Frozen Planet, Prehistoric Planet, The Mating Game, The Great Barrier Reef, and other such scientific series, you’ve realized the holes in evolution have long ago been plugged.
 [See, Breaking the Spell, Darwinism Evolving, Origins of Life, The Theory of Evolution, The Third Chimpanzee, A Universe from NothingWhy Evolution is True, The Evolution of Beauty, SapiensWonderful Life, The Hunter-Gatherer's Guide, The Blind Watchmaker and The Origin of the Species.
-Only the idiot winds and religious fundamentalists would take exception and respond with an irrational theory of history which no longer any real scientist can believe without a polite whimsical smile of disbelief.
+Only the fundamentalists would take exception and respond with an irrational theory of history which no longer any real scientist can believe without a polite whimsical smile of disbelief.
 This time a century ago, you were not realistically compelled 100 percent to believe, ‘tis true I’m afraid.
 Many renowned people had their doubts!
 There was room for some runner-up theories.
 Now?
 Darwin’s doctrine has been delivered up by the rational class, cleaned-up, dried and neatly elucidated by thousands of PhDs: microbiologists, sociologists, neuroscientists, anthropologists, geologists, historians, mathematicians, psychologists and biologists.

 Chaos isn’t just a pretty adventure, but indeed stunningly awesome in its variety and subtlety.
 And we’ve had the good luck to be invented by the powers of its serendipity to be the single species, par excellent, with big brains.
 While life without a creator frightens some of us, it should not bother reasonable women and men.
 I say, good for us realizing the earth rotates around the sun, that gravity keeps it all afloat as a consequence of masses accelerating straight in a curved spacetime, that evolution can and has led to sentient life, that Big Bang kicked it all off, that it has an end, as all things must, and that the micro world is as unpredictable as any given person’s next thought.